-- How do I make sure we’re meeting our work, health and safety (WHS) requirements when my employees are working from home (WFH)?
+- How do I make sure we’re meeting our work, health and safety requirements when my employees are working from home?

 - Some of our employees need to care for children at home.
 Are we obliged to make reasonable adjustments to their work?

 - I don't think my employees are actually doing any work from home.
 How do I deal with performance management in this context?

 - What do I do if employees refuse to come into work?

 - We are a community group providing essential front-line services, could we be held liable if an employee is infected with COVID-19 in the course of their employment?

 - If an employee contracts COVID-19, will this be covered by workers’ compensation?

 - How do I manage my employees’ absences and leave entitlements in a time of crisis?